rygramer/Salesforce-Apex-SDK-for-the-USPS-Address-API/README.md

 > Corrects errors in street addresses, including abbreviations and missing information, and supplies ZIP Codes and ZIP Codes + 4.

 You will probably use this API the most.
-In fact, this is the API exposed in the Invocable Method that ships with the SDK.
+In fact, this is the API exposed in the Invocable Method that ships with this SDK.

 You can validate a single address by building a `USPSAddressValidateRequest` object.
 ```